MarkMichon1/BitGlitter-Python/README.md

 BitGlitter is best suited for payloads less than 50-100MB.
 + **This library is completely experimental:** In its current state, BitGlitter is merely a proof of concept to see if doing this was possible and if there is interest.
 It started as one of my first projects learning Python and programming as a whole.
+I am one person doing my best to create a well-rounded product that accomplishes what it is designed to do.
 Please use the issues page or let me know on Discord if there is something not working.

 ### Acknowledgements
 Thank you to [Tanmay Mishra](https://github.com/tmishra3) for giving me guidance during planning of the library, as well